 The M.D.S.
-University, Ajmer hereby institutes the following ordinatives under RIE scheme governing admission, course of study, examination and other matters relating to the degree of B.A.B.Ed programme under the Faculty of Education.
+University, Ajmer hereby institutes the following ordinances under RIE scheme governing admission, course of study, examination and other matters relating to the degree of B.A.B.Ed programme under the Faculty of Education.

-I. Eligibility
+1. Eligibility

 - The course of study shall extend over a period of four years as an integrated course in Language and Social Science, Education, Work Experience, General Hindi/General English and Environmental Education and Sustainable Development leading to the composite degree of B.A.
-B.Ed. - Candidates who have passed Senior Secondary 10 +2 examination or any other examination recognized as equivalent thereto by the MDS University, Ajmer with at least 50% marks in the aggregate are eligible for admission to the course. - The reservation and relaxation in marks for SC/ST/OBC/PWD and other category shall be as per the rules of the Central Government/State Government whichever is applicable. - 4.
-There will be a pre B.A./B.Sc.
-B.Ed. test for admission in this course in all the colleges of Rajasthan.
-Candidates who have passed senior secondary examination (10+2) in any faculty from Board of Secondary Education, Rajasthan Ajmer or any other board as equivalent to there to by the M.D.S. university Ajmer with at least 50% marks in the aggregate are eligible to apply for admission to the course however SC/ST/OBC, SBC as well as physically challenged and widow or divorce women candidate of Rajasthan having at least 45% marks in aggregate in the senior secondary examination will be eligible to apply for admission. - 6.
-Candidate will be eligible for admission in B.A.
-B.Ed. if s/he has qualified qualifying examination with appropriate merit.
-It is also essential for the candidate to opt only one language either Hindi or English or Urdu and two social Science's subjects from among four social science subjects taught i.e. History, Geography, Economics and Political Science.
+B.Ed.
+Regional Institute of Education (RIE), Ajmer is catering to the needs of northern states - U.T.
+Chandigarh, Delhi, Haryana, Himachal Prudesh, Jammu & Kashmir, Punjab, Rajasthan, Uttarakhand and Uttar Prudesh, - Candidates who have passed Senior Secondary 10 +2 examination or any other examination recognized as equivalent thereto by the MDS University, Ajmer with at least 50% marks in the aggregate are eligible for admission to the course. - The reservation and relaxation in marks for SC/ST/OBC/PWD and other category shall be as per the rules of the Central Government/State Government whichever is applicable. - 4.
+The Institute will regulate admission through selection on the hasis of marks in the qualifying examination and/or in the entrance examination or any other selection process as per the policy of the NCERT/RIE and the University and in accordance with the state quota as decided by the Institute. - Candidate will be eligible for admission in B.A.
+B.Ed. if she/he has qualified qualifying examination with appropriate merit.
+It is also essential for the candidate to opt only one language either Hindi or English or Urdu and two Social Science's subjects from among four Social Science subjects taught i.e., History, Geography, Economics and Pol.
+Science. - Out of the total number of seats available for a State, the reservation will be made as per the NCERT's/ Government of India's rule in force from time to time.